-- Put 2 tablespoons of ghee into frying pan or griddle and coat the surface.
+- Put 2 tablespoons of butter in the frying pan and coat the surface.

-- When ghee is fully melted, add onions and pinch of salt.
+- When butter is fully melted, add onions and pinch of salt.
 Stir to coat.

-- Once onions starts to brown, add two cloves of minced garlic and stir to combine.
+- Once onions starts to brown, add the garlic and stir to combine.

-- Cook for two minutes then add half a cup of kimchi and stir.
+- Cook for two minutes then add the kimchi and stir.

 - Let the kimchi cook down for 5-7 minutes, stirring often.

-- Turn the heat to medium high and add in one more tablespoon of ghee.
+- Turn the heat to medium high and add in one more tablespoon of butter.